 Jeremy Rosselot-Merritt is a Ph.D. candidate in the Rhetoric and Scientific and Technical Communication program at the University of Minnesota, Twin Cities.
 His research deals with technical and business communication pedagogy, workplace writing, perceptions of technical communication in workplace settings, and open source technologies.

-Ryan Wold is an MA student in Rhetoric and Scientific & Technical Communication program at the University of Minnesota.
+Ryan Wold is a Ph.D. student in Rhetoric and Scientific & Technical Communication program at the University of Minnesota.
 His research focuses on the way technology is changing the way we understand audience.
 Ryan's current projects explore how the intersection of persuasive technology and the attention economy is changing the way people relate to one another.

 Megan McGrath is a Ph.D. candidate in the Writing Studies Department at the University of Minnesota—Twin Cities, where she teaches first-year writing and technical and professional writing.
 Her research examines how emerging technologies, such as wearables, influence agency, identity, and social norms.
 In the process, Megan's work also focuses on helping students cultivate digital literacies in ways that draw attention to the power structures enabling and constraining—and enabled and constrained by––technology use today.